drobilla/exess/doc/description.rst

 Unbounded Numeric Types
 =======================

-There are 6 unbounded numeric types: decimal, integer, nonPositiveInteger, negativeInteger, nonNegativeInteger, and positiveInteger.
+Two unbounded numeric types are supported: decimal, and integer.
 The generic value functions support reading and writing these types, but store them in the largest corresponding native type:
 ``double``, ``int64_t``, or ``uint64_t``.
-If the value doesn't fit in this type, then :func:`exess_read_value` will return an :enumerator:`EXESS_OUT_OF_RANGE` error.
+If the value doesn't fit,
+then :func:`exess_read_value` will return an :enumerator:`EXESS_OUT_OF_RANGE` error.

 Writing Canonical Form